jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 A NameError_ is raised when there is a reference to a name within an `object <https://docs.python.org/3/glossary.html#term-object>`_ and there is no definition for the name

-REFACTOR: make it better
+refactor: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 I could repeat the above tests as a drill to help remember the solution

-RED: make it fail
+red: make it fail
 ~~~~~~~~~~~~~~~~~